joeybaker/wheelhouse-resource/README.md

 [![NPM](https://nodei.co/npm/wheelhouse-resource.png)](https://nodei.co/npm/wheelhouse-resource/)

 Like [flatiron/restful](https://github.com/flatiron/restful), but swaps the dependency on [flatiron/resourceful](https://github.com/flatiron/resourceful) for server-side [Backbone](https://github.com/jashkenas/backbone) that is the standard with Wheelhouse.
-Also provides access permissions and output filtering.
+Also provides access permissions, output filtering, and Server Sent Events.

 ## Things to note
-* This is alpha.
-* Dependency on backbone the server-side being overwritten to allow syncing to a data store.
+* This is intended work with server-side Backbone.js.
+You'll need to overwrite `Backbone.sync` to it to communicate with a data store.
 This Backbone should live at `app.Backbone`. e.g. [joeybaker/wheelhouse-couch](https://github.com/joeybaker/wheelhouse-couch)
-* Backbone data is pulled from the datastore on resource creation and stored in memory.
+* Backbone data is pulled from the datastore (unless there are already models in the collection) on resource creation and stored in memory.
 This has the potential to cause your process to run out of RAM on a large amount of data.
-* Unless a new resource finds models in the collection in memory, it will attempt to fetch its data from the datastore on initialization.
+* By default, Node has a very small number of max connections (5), this overwrites that with a configurable number (1000 by default) so that many clients can stay connected to a SSE stream.
+Though this means many sockets are open, the actual traffic the app sees is signficantly less then using long-polling.

 ## Usage